sammy17/bombs-n-balloons/README.md

 2. Digilent Joystick (https://digilent.com/shop/pmod-jstk2-two-axis-joystick/)
 3. VGA cable and a monitor that has a VGA interface

+Bombs & Ballons can be played with the onboard buttons in the FPGA board instead of the joystick.
+Please refer to the [Running the game without the joystick](https://github.com/sammy17/bombs-n-balloons/edit/main/README.md#running-the-game-without-the-joystick) for the changes required for this.
 If you want to target a different board you can use the same source files and change the constraints file according to your board.

-### Running the game without the joystick
-Bombs & Balloons can be played using the onboard buttons in the FPGA board instead of the joystick.
-Following change is required before bitstream generation if you want to use the onboard buttons.

-Uncomment the `define NOJSTK line at https://github.com/sammy17/bombs-n-balloons/blob/6152e6a6e4e00bf8bc2bac355a25489abe88c7a4/bombs_and_balloons.srcs/sources_1/imports/Desktop/PmodJSTK/PmodJSTK.srcs/PmodJSTK_Demo.v#L47

-Change the constraints if required to use the onboard buttons (no change required for the Nexys A7 board).

-Now follow the rest of the instructions in Getting started section.

 ## Getting started
 1. Clone the project and open the project in Vivado.